 Contamination at some of the community recycling sites across the county is resulting in tonnes of recyclable material needlessly going to waste.

-With regular kerbside collections for every household and the reopening of the household waste recycling centres, there is no excuse for general rubbish, to be put into the community recycling sites.
+With regular kerbside collections back up and running and the reopening of the household waste recycling centres, there is no excuse for general rubbish, to be put into the community recycling sites.
 This includes food and dog mess.

 "We are horrified at the types of rubbish we are finding in some of our community recycling sites" explains Cllr Heulwen Hulme, Cabinet Member for Waste and Recycling.
 "This type of contamination means that all the material within the banks is rejected by the recycling processors and ends up having to be sent to landfill.